 At any time and without penalty, SpineLegal users can withdraw their consent to the continued use or disclosure of their Personal Information by closing their SpineLegal account.
 Please ensure you complete the account closure process, which includes a confirmation email.
 Otherwise, your account may not be closed.

 Email and communications consent

 The only way to completely stop all emails from SpineLegal is to close your account as outlined above.

 Limiting Collection (#3)

 SpineLegal may also use third-party services to supplement or enrich our understanding of our customers.
-This includes cross-referencing information like a name, business name, email address or IP address in third-party databases, and using the information there to improve our understanding of you and your business.
+This includes cross-referencing information like a name, business name, email address or IP address in third-party databases and using the information to improve our understanding of you and your business.

 Limiting Use, Disclosure and Retention (#4)

-We will retain your information for the period necessary to fulfill the purposes outlined in this policy, unless a longer retention period is required by law or regulation.
-To be clear, that means we’ll retain your Personal Information while you have an active account, and afterward if we need to do so to meet our legal obligations.
+We will retain your information for the period necessary to fulfil the purposes outlined in this policy unless a longer retention period is required by law or regulation.
+To be clear, that means we’ll retain your Personal Information while you have an active account and afterwards if we need to do so to meet our legal obligations.
 If you choose to close your SpineLegal account, we will destroy your Personal Information within 60 days unless we are otherwise obliged to keep it longer.